openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/custom-gpu-operations.rst

       - Description
     * - ``options``
       - (1)
-      - Options string to be passed to the OpenCL compiler
+      - Options string to be passed to the OpenCL compiler.

 **Sub-nodes**: None